Climate and Average Weather Year Round in Lake Forest California, United States

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Lake Forest experiences significant seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 6.0 months, from October 22 to April 23, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around February 19, with an average total accumulation of 2.9 inches.
+The month with the most rain in Lake Forest is February, with an average rainfall of 2.9 inches.

 The rainless period of the year lasts for 6.0 months, from April 23 to October 22.
-The least rain falls around July 3, with an average total accumulation of 0.0 inches.
+The month with the least rain in Lake Forest is July, with an average rainfall of 0.0 inches.

 The perceived humidity level in Lake Forest, as measured by the percentage of time in which the humidity comfort level is muggy, oppressive, or miserable, does not vary significantly over the course of the year, staying within 4% of 4% throughout.